So You Have an App Idea

 Execution is everything, and execution is hard

 There’s no question you can build an MVP (minimum viable product) in a relatively short amount of time on limited resources.
 Something simple that helps validate your idea.
-If you’re extra scrappy, you might be able to make that work for awhile.
-But eventually you’re going to need something that meets user expectations, which are continually rising over time.
+If you’re extra scrappy, you might be able to make that work for a while as a your product or service.
+But eventually you’re going to need something that meets rising user expectations.

 If your app has competitors, there’s a good chance your product is going to need to meet or exceed your competitors’ “experience” to survive.
 The quality of your product will ultimately become the determining factor and that’s going to require a lot of that aforementioned time, money, & expertise.
-If you’ve ever hired a contractor to remodel a home or build you a piece of furniture, you’ll know from experience that you get what you pay for.
-And generally speaking, the more original your app idea is, the more work it will take to design and build because there won’t be existing products to take ideas or inspiration from.
+If you’ve ever hired a contractor to remodel a home or build you a piece of furniture, you’ll know from experience that you usually get what you pay for.
+The same is true for software development.

 Jeez Pete, you’re a real wet blanket